-Private Room is a series of cuts that were made for their 2017 release You’re Not You Anymore, (except for Monument, which was originally supposed to be on Tragedy Will Find Us) but ultimately were put on the back burner until the band decided they should “see the light of day.”
-And holy hell am I glad they decided to make that decision.
-From the crowdkiller “Monument”, which has the absolute heaviest breakdown/lyrics I’ve heard from the band in a long time, “Put a ***ing bullet in my head, and dig your feet into my back before you leave” to the beautifully soaring leads of “We Forgive” this EP has everything a Counterparts fan loves, and more.
+Private Room is a series of cuts that were made for their 2017 release You’re Not You Anymore, (except for Monument, which was originally supposed to be on Tragedy Will Find Us) but were ultimately put on the back burner until the band decided they should “see the light of day.”
+And holy hell, am I glad they decided to make that decision.
+From the crushing crowdkiller “Monument”, which has the absolute heaviest breakdown/lyrics I’ve heard from the band in a long time, “Put a ***ing bullet in my head, and dig your feet into my back before you leave” to the beautifully soaring leads of “We Forgive” this EP has everything a Counterparts fan loves, and more.
 A quick, engaging listen that will provide newcomers a taste of what the band has to offer, and help tide over diehard fans until the next full length record.